-A "raid" was conducted earlier this year during a drop-off of raw milk in a
+A "raid" was conducted earlier this year during a drop-off of raw milk in a Cincinnati parking lot.
+Approximately eight FDA agents, along with four Cincinnati police officers, stopped the truck of a Kentucky farmer and began confiscating bottles of raw milk.

 The lawmen tried to force the farmer into a "confession," but the farmer merely stated what he offered to his shareholders and that the milk wasn't pasteurized.